 Improving the quality of life and reducing sudden cardiac death by limiting the impact of heart rhythm disturbances.

 Our mission is to improve quality of life and longevity, through better prevention, diagnosis and treatment of heart failure, including the establishment of networks for its management, education and research.

 The ESC Working Groups' goal is to stimulate and disseminate scientific knowledge in different fields of cardiology.

-The congress theme this year is: "Team Work for Excellence in Cardiovascular Care"
+The congress theme this year is: "Tackling the Complexity of Cardiovascular Care"

 The scientific programme is focused around selected main topics and delivered through a mixture of session types, varying from general lectures to practical sessions to the latest news in the field.
 See the below list of session types, and familiarise yourself with the programme.

 The congress gets started on the evening of the 7 June with the Inaugural Session and Networking Reception.
 This is an ideal time to meet up with the other delegates before the congress gets under way in earnest the following day.